jerickjoe111/launch-school/JS229/02_execution_context.md

 #### Functions

-The implicit function execution context is the context of functions called without an explicit context - not as methods.
+The implicit function execution context is the context of functions called without an explicit caller (or receiver) - not as methods.
 The binding of a function to its context occurs _when it is called, not when it is defined_; if we, for instance, copy a method reference to then invoke it _as a function_, without the original owner object as a receiver, its context won't be that object anymore, but the global object.

 ```js
 function thisValue() {